A healthy marriage is made of two healthy people. Commit to a lifetime of healthy emotional, physical, and mental growth and development.

 A marriage can only be as strong as the two people in it, and a healthy marriage is made up of two healthy individuals.
 Thriving couples focus on how they can each be a better spouse while continuing to grow emotionally, physically, and mentally as individuals.
 A healthy marriage makes room for self-care and self-improvement.
 In this type of relationship, the spouses know that they can’t be everything to each other.
 As a result, each learns to find other friendships to meet his/her needs that cannot be fulfilled by the other.

 It would be fair to say that a solid understanding of this basic truth is more desperately needed in our time than ever before.
 Today’s culture has many married people so confused that they are running in relationship circles.
-Some of them have been so beat up and wounded in the past that they find it difficult to see their true potential.
+Some of them have been so beaten up and wounded in the past that they find it difficult to see their true potential.
 Without this realisation, they can’t hope to have a thriving marriage.

 Common sense itself suggests that healthy relationships emerge when healthy individuals come together in a healthy, positive way.
 Here are some ideas that will help you get moving in that direction.